-When you are admitted to a hospice you have the right to remain in your plan; if you chose to remain in your plan you must continue to pay plan premiums. sharing may apply for outpatient consultations.
+When you are admitted to a hospice you have the right to remain in your plan; if you chose to remain in your plan you must continue to pay plan premiums.

 For hospice services and for services that are covered by Medicare Part A or B and are related to your terminal prognosis: Original Medicare (rather than our plan) will pay your hospice provider for your hospice services and any Part A and Part B services related to your terminal prognosis.
 While you are in the hospice program, your hospice provider will bill Original Medicare for the services that Original Medicare pays for.
 You will be billed Original Medicare cost sharing.